xding2020/DevOps-Pipeline/README.md

 ## Infrastructure Upgrade ##

 ### Nomad Cluster ###
+This part we deployed a nomad cluster with three nodes, including one serves as both server and client and the rest serve as clients.
+Then we started the checkboxIO job on this cluster.
+After that, we will shutdown the client node which is running the job and reveal that the service would be moved to another node.

 ### Feature Flag ###
 To achieve this part, a Redis server is set up in the master node using Ansible ([Scripts](https://github.ncsu.edu/dding3/DevOps/tree/M3/Feature%20Flag/Redis%20Server)).
 And Redis client is embedded in the checkBox.io application ([Code](https://github.com/DinMouMou/checkbox.io/blob/master/server-side/site/server.js)).
 As a result, every checkBox.io instance will contain one Redis client, and all clients are connected with the same server.